Information for staff

 If you cannot attend work because normal caring arrangements are interrupted, eg closure of a child's school or nursery

-From 1 September when schools and nurseries are reopening, you will be expected to work your contracted hours using flexible arrangements as necessary.
+Now schools and nurseries are reopening, you will be expected to work your contracted hours using flexible arrangements as necessary.
 Talk to your line manager, if you have any queries or concerns about this.

 In the event of school/nursery closure after 1 September, talk to your line manager about taking special leave if you're unable to work as normal.